-The Global City Teams Challenge (GCTC) program is a collaborative platform for the development of smart cities, led by National Institute of Standards and Technology, a bureau of U.S. Department of Commerce, in partnership with other U.S. federal agencies including National Science Foundation, International Trade Administration, and National Telecommunications and Information Administration.
-It enables local governments, nonprofit organizations, academic institutions, technologists, and private corporations from all over the world to form project teams, or “action clusters,” and “SuperClusters,” to work on groundbreaking Internet of Things (IoT) applications within the smart city and community environment.
+The Global City Teams Challenge (GCTC) program is a collaborative platform for the development of smart cities and communities, led by National Institute of Standards and Technology, a bureau of U.S. Department of Commerce, in partnership with other U.S. federal agencies including National Science Foundation, International Trade Administration, and National Telecommunications and Information Administration.
+It enables local governments, nonprofit organizations, academic institutions, technologists, and corporations from all over the world to form project teams, or “action clusters,” and “SuperClusters,” to work on groundbreaking Internet of Things (IoT) and Cyber-Physical Systems (CPS) applications within the city and community environment.

-“To establish and demonstrate replicable, scalable, and sustainable models for incubation and deployment of interoperable, standard-based Internet of Things (IoT) solutions and demonstrate their measurable benefits in Smart Communities/Cities.”
+“To establish and demonstrate replicable, scalable, and sustainable models for incubation and deployment of interoperable, standard-based solutions using advanced technologies such as Internet of Things (IoT) and Cyber-Physical Systems (CPS) and demonstrate their measurable benefits in cities and communities.”

 PLEASE NOTE: This is a collaborative website.
 NIST does not endorse the views expressed, or necessarily concur with the information presented on these sites.
 Further, NIST does not endorse any commercial products that may be mentioned on these sites.
 All the material on this website is in the public domain and is intended for unrestricted use by interested parties, including any text, diagrams, or images, unless indicated explicitly.

 Don't share anything on this site that you do not want to be public.
 Do not post any proprietary documents, information or data Anything placed on this site is considered public disclosure and it shall be deemed to have been disclosed on a non-confidential basis, without any restrictions on use by anyone, except that no valid copyright or patent right shall be deemed to have been waived by such disclosure.